Partner Golf Course

 In 1948, the completed 18-hole golf course was opened for play after golf course architect Dick Wilson redesigned the original holes and added nine more.

-The Lake Worth Golf Club includes an 18-hole, par-70 golf course featuring five sets of tees playing from 5,100 to 5,900 yards.
+The Lake Worth Golf Club includes an 18-hole, par-70 golf course featuring four sets of tees playing from 4,200 to 6,100 yards.
 The course is comprised of a unique old Florida design along 1.2 miles of the Intracoastal Waterway.

 A 1927 newspaper report claimed that “golfers will soon replace boats,” in recognition that almost all of the golf course land was once at the bottom of Lake Worth.